 Thanks again so much for joining us.
 If you like this content we put out, go ahead and hit the like button.
 If you want to keep coming back for more, hit the subscribe button.

-If you liked the monetization tracker sheet that we use, you could download it for free here.
+If you liked our monetization tracker sheet, you could download it for free here.
 I hope you join us back next month.
 I’ll see you later.